 - Student complaint regarding AAS

 The Academic Accommodation Grievance Guideline and Procedure exists to provide fair and equitable means in order for students to resolve disagreements regarding the provision of accommodations and services.
 The Academic Accommodation Grievance Guideline and Procedure is intended for students who have registered with AAS, or for students who have requested to be registered and were denied.
 Please note that the Academic Accommodation Grievance Guideline and Procedure does not replace and is not a substitute for other established university procedures such as judicial, grade appeal, housing, public safety, or other such policies and procedures.
 Students with disabilities are held to the same standards and must follow established policies and procedures as other students at Western Connecticut State University.
-Disability related documentation submitted to AccessAbility Services for the purpose of verifying a disability is considered an academic record.
+Disability-related documentation submitted to AccessAbility Services for the purpose of verifying a disability is considered an academic record.
 Based on this, the documentation is subject to the requirements of the Family Educational Rights and Privacy Act (FERPA).
-This Act requires records to be maintained as private and specific disability related information to be shared only when there is a legitimate educational need to know.
+This Act requires records to be maintained as private and specific disability-related information to be shared only when there is a legitimate educational need to know.

 Informal Accommodation Grievance Procedure:

 - In the event a student is denied accommodations, AAS will provide the student with information regarding the determination.
-If the student is in disagreement with AAS’s determination and recommendations for reconsideration, the student can first discuss, in person or writing the decision with the Director of AAS.
+If the student is in disagreement with AAS’s determination and recommendations for reconsideration, the student can first discuss, in person or in writing the decision with the Director of AAS.

 - In the event a student has difficulties receiving an approved accommodation within their class, the student should first use self-advocacy methods (when deemed appropriate by the student) to resolve the situation or event in question.
 The student should also contact the AAS director in writing or in person to consult and/or inform the AAS Director of the situation and the steps the student has taken towards resolution.
 The AAS Director will work with the student, staff, and faculty member(s) to resolve the issue.